lqdev/luisquintanilla.me/_src/feed/netconf-bound-2024.md

 It's that time of the year again.
 A new .NET release.

-Tons of great sessions, which you can see in the [agenda](https://www.dotnetconf.net/).
+Tons of great sessions at .NET Conf this year, which you can see in the [agenda](https://www.dotnetconf.net/).

 I'll be taking part in two sessions: